What Is a Centralized Crypto Exchange Platform?

 Liquidity in centralized exchanges refers to the ease with which assets can be bought or sold at stable prices.
 High liquidity indicates a large volume of trading activity, where buy and sell orders are matched quickly without causing significant price changes.
 This is crucial for traders who need to execute large orders without impacting the market price too much.
 Centralized exchanges like Binance or Coinbase are often preferred by traders for their high liquidity, which is facilitated by their large user base and volume of trades.

 Moreover, liquidity is not just important for individual traders but also for the overall stability of the financial market.
 Exchanges with low liquidity can experience high volatility, which can be risky for traders.
-For further insights into the dynamics of liquidity in financial markets, the Financial Times offers an in-depth analysis available here.
+For further insights into the dynamics of liquidity in financial markets.

 9.2.
 The Role of Market Makers